Upselling is a sales technique where customers are encouraged to purchase upgrades or more expensive products to generate greater revenue.

 For this reason, upselling is a common practice, especially among retailers.
 The sales tactic follows the existing customer journey and can happen during any of the following three stages:

-- Pre-purchase: This occurs as the customer’s shopping, such as a targeted pop-up featuring additional products on ecommerce pages or more expensive versions of an item displayed on physical store shelves.
+- Pre-purchase: this occurs as the customer is shopping, for example, a targeted pop-up featuring additional products on e-commerce pages or more expensive versions of an item displayed on physical store shelves.

 What are the benefits of upselling?

 The main benefits of adding upselling to your company’s sales strategy are outlined in the following three points:

 Customer acquisition costs (CAC) are your marketing expenses per customer, calculated by dividing the total marketing spend by total new customers in a given period.